Ile-Alatau National Park

-The park’s diverse landscape includes woodlands, alpine meadows, glaciers, and lakes, with Big Almaty Lake being one of its prominent features.
-The flora of the park is equally varied, with significant tree species such as apricot, maple, and apple trees.
+The park's landscape includes woodlands, alpine meadows, glaciers, and lakes such as Big Almaty Lake.
+The flora of the park is equally varied, with tree species such as apricot, maple, and apple trees.
 The park is also home to an array of wildlife, with over 300 recorded species of birds and animals.

 Ile-Alatau National Park is known for its biodiversity, with notable species including the snow leopards, Central Asian lynx, Tian Shan brown bears, Central Asian stone martens, Siberian ibexes, bearded vultures and golden eagles.
 It also provides habitat for several unique bird species, including the Himalayan snowcock, ibisbill, Eurasian scops owl, and Eurasian three-toed woodpecker.
 Furthermore, the park is home to species of deer, whose antlers are believed to possess medicinal properties.

-The park plays a role in the conservation of the region's natural heritage, protecting both flora and fauna in the Trans-Ili Alatau mountains.
-Its diverse ecosystems make it an area for both scientific research and eco-tourism, offering hiking, wildlife observation, and observing mountainous landscapes.

 History

 The history of the park begins with the creation of the Almaty State Reserve in Zailiisky Alatau in 1931.
 Initially it occupied an area of 15,000 hectares in the valley of Malaya Almatinka river, in 1935, after increasing the area to 40,000 hectares, and then to 856.7 thousand hectares, it became known as Alma-Ata, covering the whole Zailiisky Alatau ridge.
 Regular scientific research on vegetation cover, forest typology, birds and mammals began to be conducted in this territory.

 The first scientific substantiation of the organization of the Zailiisky National Park was developed by order of the Council of Ministers of the Kazakh SSR on January 3, 1985, in accordance with the program of the Academy of Sciences "Development of Protected Areas in Kazakhstan".
 The scientific supervisors were academicians E. V. Gvozdev and B. A. Bykov.

 In 1987, the Department of Biosphere and Ecology of the Kazakhstan Committee for the UNESCO program "Man and the Biosphere" at the Academy of Sciences of the Kazakh SSR within the program "Development of Protected Areas in Kazakhstan" prepared a scientific rationale for the "General Scheme of Development and Location of Natural Reserve Fund of the Kazakh SSR until 2005".
 This document proposed the creation of Zailiyskiy State National Nature Park on the area of 280 thousand hectares.
 According to this scheme, the creation of the park was planned for 1995.
 In 1990, a feasibility study for the organization of the park was developed.
 On February 22, 1996, the Ile-Alatau National Park was established on the territory of 202,292 ha by the governmental resolution.